STUDY JAPANESE ONLINE WITH NATIVES HERE

 Not because they are working, but they like to spend the night on the street and in bars, or surf the internet and social networks.
 The Japanese friends I talk to spend two o'clock in the morning on social media.

-Some work too much, this ends up generating mental and physical stress, which affects health.
-Remembering that we don't need to generalize, thinking that the Japanese work themselves to death, I already talked about this in another article.
+Some work too much, which generates mental and physical stress, affecting health.
+Remembering that we shouldn't generalize, thinking that Japanese people kill themselves with work, I've already talked about this in outro artigo.

 Inemuri - Japanese napping in public places

-The brief periods of sleep inemuri they help to relax the mind, concentrate better and even rejuvenate and clarify ideas.
-Perhaps this is one of the main reasons for the Japanese intelligence.
+The brief periods of sleep of inemuri help relax the mind, focus better, and even rejuvenate and clarify ideas.
+Maybe this is one of the great reasons for the Japanese intelligence.

 In some places the rule is to relax without being seen, the person must be physically present and socially engaged.
 Unfortunately not everyone can follow the rules.